GuenterQuast/picoDAQ/README.md

   graphics implemented with matplotlib

   For Demo Mode:

-     Connect output of signal gnerator to channel B') Connect open cable to Channel A \n')
+     Connect output of signal gnerator to channel B, and eventually an open cable to Channel A